-Local and Regional Screenline Analysis.
-Kittelson will estimate the increase in weekday p.m. peak hour transit ridership for Muni and regional screenlines as a result of the proposed project and variants.
-Using the trip distribution from the SF Guidelines, Kittelson will assign transit-riders generated by the proposed project and variants to nearby Muni lines.
-A subset of these Muni lines would cross local screenlines and therefore, a subset of transit riders generated by the proposed project and variants would be accounted for in the local screenline analysis, which evaluates trips outbound from downtown during the weekday p.m. peak hour.
+Ridership and Capacity Analysis.
+Kittelson will estimate the increase in weekday a.m. and p.m. peak hour transit ridership for individual Muni and regional screenlines ines as a result of the proposed project and variants High Density scenario. -Using the trip distribution from the SF Guidelines, Kittelson will assign project-generated transit_riders generated by the proposed project and variants to nearby Muni lines [KJ, 8, 8BX, 29, 43, 49, 54). - A subset of these Muni lines would cross local screenlines and therefore, a subset of transit riders generated by the proposed project and variants would be accounted for in the local screenline analysis, which evaluates trips outbound from downtown during the weekday p.m. peak hour.
 Transit riders with a regional destination would utilize local Muni routes to access regional transit stops that are located outside of walking distance (e.g., Caltrain).
-Therefore, these regional transit riders generated by the proposed project and variants will be assigned to local Muni lines and screenlines and regional screenlines for purposes of the analysis.
-Based on these values, the local Muni and regional transit provider screenlines will be assessed and documented.
+Therefore, these These regional transit riders generated by the proposed project and variants will also be assigned to local Muni lines and screenlines and regional screenlines for purposes of the analysis.
+Kittelson will obtain ridership (boarding and alighting and passenger load) data from SFMTA for nearby stops.
+Based on these values, the local-Muni and regional transit provider screenlines-ridership and capacity will be assessed and documented.